 Initial couples therapy appointments must be scheduled for a minimum of 2 hours in duration, although sometimes 2.5 to 3 hours is preferred, depending on the concerns bringing you in.
 During our initial session we will discuss future scheduling, including length and frequency of future meetings.
-My fee for couples therapy work is $200 per 60 minutes, and is prorated accordingly for 90, 120, 180 minute sessions.

 You can read more about PACT here, or listen to Stan’s Tedx Talk on relationships here: